juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 ---

-**Important**: For the following guide, note that the `/api/ids/data` endpoint may not be valid for other connector implementations.
-Check at which endpoint the data provider expects the IDS messages in advance.
+**Important**: Note that the `/api/ids/data` endpoint may not be valid for other connector implementations.
+Check at which endpoint the data provider expects the IDS multipart messages in advance.

 ---